Quick Commerce: An Essential Guide for 2022

 To make q-commerce work for your business, it’s essential to have a real-time inventory management tool.
 This will facilitate speed and efficiency, while also ensuring your online stock information is accurate.

-Reporting tools, like eTail Monitoring, provide stock level oversight across your entire retailer network, so stock can be reordered or redistributed without delay.
+Reporting tools, like ChannelSight’s price and inventory monitoring, provide stock level oversight across your entire retailer network, so stock can be reordered or redistributed without delay.
 It also allows logistics teams to see which products sell best through your quick commerce delivery networks.
 Retailers can then optimize their offerings.

 The fast future of eCommerce

-The Covid-19 pandemic has completely disrupted consumer shopping behaviour.
-Though some consumers will return to shop in-store, others will likely stick with shopping online due to convenience.
+The Covid-19 pandemic completely disrupted consumer shopping behaviour.
+Though some consumers have returned to shop in-store, others still prefer to do it online due to convenience.

-New technological advancements, like drone delivery and machine learning, will nurture this change too.
+These issues may limit how much the quick commerce industry can grow in the short-term.
+But new technological advancements, like drone delivery and machine learning, will help address them and nurture q-commerce.
 Because of drones, greater areas will be reachable within an hour, delivery times will be more reliable and the introduction of quick commerce will cost less.
-Companies like Uber are already working to introduce these cutting-edge innovations.
+It will also make this a greener industry.
+Companies like Uber, Walmart, Target and Amazon are already working hard to introduce these cutting-edge innovations.

 Quick commerce is a relatively new term and, to date, it is an opportunity that has largely remained untapped in eCommerce.
-But as consumers demand more convenient options, quick commerce will grow.
+But as consumers demand more convenient options, quick commerce will only grow in popularity.

-While it can be difficult to know if it’s right for your business right now, testing it out won’t require too much investment.
+While it can be difficult to know if it’s right for your business, testing it out won’t require too much investment.
 You can introduce it to one region at a time, ironing out kinks in the system, assessing the results and adapting your strategy to suit the local area.